How to protect and repair your microbiome alongside antibiotics

 Diet

-We refer to clinical trial data to see what probiotic strains would be most supportive, including whether the antibiotics are targeting a respiratory infection or a gut infection.
-We commonly prescribe Saccharomyces boulardii CNCM I-745 (SB) and Lacticaseibacillus rhamnosus GG (LGG).
-Clinical trials have shown SB is very effective at reducing antibiotic-associated diarrhoea.
-SB is a yeast, so antibiotics (that only target bacteria) don't decrease its efficacy.
-SB doesn’t decrease the effectiveness of antibiotics either.
-For safety reasons, there are some cases where we wouldn’t recommend SB, including where someone’s health is very frail or where there are deep puncture wounds or cannulas in use.
+We refer to clinical trial data to determine which probiotic strains would be most supportive.
+This includes considering whether the antibiotics are targeting a respiratory or gut infection.
+We commonly prescribe Saccharomyces boulardii CNCM I-74 (SB) and Lacticaseibacillus rhamnosus GG (LGG).
+Clinical trials have shown that SB is very effective at reducing antibiotic-associated diarrhoea.
+SB is a yeast, so antibiotics (which only target bacteria) don't decrease its efficacy.
+Additionally, SB doesn’t reduce the effectiveness of antibiotics either.

 Prebiotics